inexor-game-obsolete/codeigniter-shared-models/readme.md

-# CodeIgniter shared models submodule
+# Codeigniter submodule

-This repository is getting used as a submodule in our project and community site.
+The respective branches within this repository are getting used as a submodule in our project and community page.

 # License